Lauriat/funct/README.md

   `add` and `mul` methods, not with the `+` and `*` operators to avoid confusion and to retain the behaviour of the built-in list.
 - Inplace operations in an Array are postfixed with a underscore (e.g. `arr.add_(x)`).
-- Inplace operators are not faster than out of place operations.
+- Inplace operators are slower than out of place operations.
 - Even though Array preserves nearly the same functionality as the built-in list, there are a few differences in their behaviour, the most important of which are